michaelsdr/momentumnet/README.md

 CIFAR-10

-You can train a MomentumNet or a ResNet on the CIFAR-10 dataset by using
+You can train a Momentum ResNet or a ResNet on the CIFAR-10 dataset by using

 ```bash
 python examples/run_CIFAR_10.py -m [MODEL] -g [GAMMA]
 ```

-Available values for `[MODEL]` are `resnet18/34/101/152` for ResNets or `mresnet18/34/101/152` for MomentumNets (default `mresnet18`).
+Available values for `[MODEL]` are `resnet18/34/101/152` for ResNets or `mresnet18/34/101/152` for Momentum ResNets (default `mresnet18`).
 Available values for `[GAMMA]` are floats between 0 and 1.

 ## Cite